This article is part of The Ascender, the Highrise platform for articles and resources.

 1. Don't take it personally: Rejection is a common occurrence during negotiations.
 Try not to take it personally.
 See it as a possible outcome of a request.

-4. Stay professional: When negotiating salary, always remain professional.
-It would be best if you frame your communication around accommodating collaboration.
+4. Stay professional: When negotiating salary, always remain professional throughout.
+It would be best if you framed it to accommodate collaboration.
 Doing this will improve your case with the employer or hiring manager and open the door for future opportunities.

-5. Leave room for future negotiation: Even if your request gets rejected, this does not necessarily mean that it is the end of the road.
-Offering to revisit negotiation passes a message to a prospective employer about your excellent communication skills and great negotiation skills.
+5. Leave room for future negotiation: whereas your overtures might get rejected, this does not imply that it is the end of the road.
+Offering to revisit negotiation passes a message to a prospective employer of your astute communication skills and great negotiation skills.

 Inspiring, isn’t it ?
 Want to learn more about connecting self-awareness to professional development?
 Get in touch today.